Back to Blog

 Business advice from someone who doesn't run a business or make money

-When I first went to get business advice myself for stating my own business about 12+ years ago nearly all of the advisors that I could find had either never run a business or worked for a charity!
+When I first went to get business advice myself for starting my own business about 12+ years ago, nearly all of the advisors that I could find had either never run a business or worked for a charity!
 I was getting what turned out to be very average advice from people who had never done it before.

-This experience in the UK inspired me to create a foundational principle at the PopUp Business School which is "If we are going to give out business advice then we should have run a business and made money"
+This experience in the UK inspired me to create a foundational principle at the Rebel Business School, which is, "If we are going to give out business advice then we should have run a business and made money."

-Everyone told me the PopUp Business School had to be a CIC, non-profit or charity and that if I didn't do that it would not work.
-One of the things I am most proud of is that I didn't follow the traditional advice and I build a business that makes money and does good.
+Everyone told me the Rebel Business School had to be a community interest company (CIC), non-profit or charity, and that if I didn't do that then it would not work.
+One of the things I am most proud of is that I didn't follow the traditional advice and I built a business that makes money and does good.

 It is amazing how many charities and non-profits, banks or accountancy firms give out startup advice without any of their people ever having done it.